War 2 (film): Development

 At the launch party of War in October 2019, when asked about a sequel, director Siddharth Anand confirmed he was working on the script and had plans to convert the film into a franchise, depending on the audience's response to the film.
 In April 2023, Yash Raj Films confirmed the sequel and sixth instalment in the universe titled War 2.
 Ayan Mukerji was signed as the director replacing Anand, marking his first film in the universe, and first venture outside of Dharma Productions.

 Casting

 Shanoo Sharma was the casting director.
 Hrithik Roshan reprises his role from War.
 N. T. Rama Rao Jr. was cast in April 2023, marking his debut in Hindi cinema.
 Kiara Advani was cast in July 2023.
 Ashutosh Rana confirmed he would reprise his role from War and Pathaan (2023).
 Roshan reprised his role in a cameo appearance in the post-credits scene of Tiger 3 which was directed by Mukerji himself.
 Anil Kapoor was cast in July 2024.
 Bobby Deol made a cameo appearance in the post-credits scene of the film.
-He will reprise his role in the seventh installment of the universe Alpha.
+He reprised his role in the seventh installment of the universe, Alpha.